 Object oriented programming: Classes and Objects - The Basics, Attributes, Adding methods to our class, Instances as arguments and parameters, Converting an instance to a string, Instances as return values, Objects are mutable, Sameness, Copying.
+Even more OOP: Pure functions, modifiers, Operator overloading, polymorphism.
+Inheritance.

-Exceptions: Catching exceptions, Raising our own exceptions, The finally clause of the try statement
+Exceptions: Catching exceptions, Raising our own exceptions, the finally clause of the try statement.